 Stimulant withdrawal can be a challenging process, and the timeline of withdrawal symptoms can vary depending on the individual and the specific drug involved.
 However, here is a general timeline and approach that may be used to alleviate stimulant withdrawal:

-See also Symptoms of nicotine withdrawal
+See also Symptoms of opioids withdrawal

 Days 1-3.
 Crash